Enhanced storage capacity with errors in scale-free Hopfield neural networks: an analytical study: Results

+which are used for obtaining the error rate.
+Here, storage rate $a$ is defined as the number of existing memory patterns $p$ divided by the total number of neurons in a given network, i.e., the network size $N$.
+Therefore, the storage capacity $a_{c}$ is the maximum value of storage rate $a$.
+Detailed calculations for those parameters are presented in Section 4 of the S1 File.

-\section{Phase diagram and error rates}
+\subsubsection{Phase diagram and error rates}

-The phase diagram we obtained are as follows: Fig.~1 shows the phase diagrams of the Hopfield model in the $T-a$ plane for different values of $\gamma$ of SF networks with $N = 1000$ and $K = 5.0$.
-First, we consider the case of the Erd\H{o}s and R\'enyi (ER) network, equivalent to the limit $\gamma \to \infty$.
-The phase diagram shown in Fig. 1(a) is similar to that in Ref.~\cite{Amit87}, obtained from a fully connected network.
-Four different phases exist: i) The paramagnetic phase denoted as P, in which $m=0$, $q=0$, and $r=0$ because of thermal fluctuations. ii) The spin-glass phase denoted as SG, in which $m=0$, $q > 0$, and $r > 0$.
-In this phase, the retrieval of stored patterns is not possible.
-Thus, it is often referred to as the confusion phase. iii) The retrieval phase denoted as R, in which $m> 0$, $q > 0$, and $r > 0$, and in which the retrieval of stored memory is possible.
-Finally, the mixed phase denoted as M, in which the patterns of both the retrieval and the spin-glass phases coexist.
+The phase diagram we obtained are shown in Fig~\ref{fig:fig1} in the $T-a$ plane for different degree exponents $\gamma$ but with fixed $N = 1000$ and $K = 5.0$.
+First, in Fig~\ref{fig:fig1}(a), we consider the case of the Erd\H{o}s and R\'enyi (ER) network, equivalent to the limit $\gamma \to \infty$.
+This phase diagram is nearly the same as that obtained on fully connected network in Ref.~\cite{Amit87}.
+There exist four different phases: i) The paramagnetic phase denoted as P, in which $m=0$, $q=0$, and $r=0$ because of thermal fluctuations. ii) The spin-glass phase denoted as SG, in which $m=0$, $q > 0$, and $r > 0$.
+In those phases P and SG, the retrieval of stored patterns is impossible.
+Thus, they are referred to as the confusion phases. iii) The retrieval phase denoted as R, in which $m> 0$, $q > 0$, and $r > 0$, and in which the retrieval of stored memory is possible.
+Finally, the mixed phase denoted as M, in which the properties of both the retrieval and the spin-glass phases coexist.

 The free energy of the system in each phase has also been investigated in Ref.~\cite{Amit87}.
-In phase R, a stored pattern, for instance, $\{\xi_i^{\mu}\}$ is matched to a state of the system $\{S_{i}^{\alpha}\}$ at the global minimum of free energy.
+In phase R, a stored pattern, for instance, $\{\xi_i^{\mu}\}_i$ is matched to a state of the system $\{S_{i}^{\alpha}\}_i$ at the global minimum of free energy.
 However, in phase M, a stored pattern is matched to a state of the system in a metastable state, while the SG state lies at the global minimum.

 For $a = 0$, which occurs when $p\sim \mathcal{O}(N)$ in the limit $N\to \infty$, there exist two phases, P and R. As $a$ is increased slightly from $a=0$, the SG and M phases appear between the phases P and R. The transition between the P and the SG phases is a second-order transition, whereas that between SG and M is a first-order transition.
 Likewise, the transition between M and R is also first order.
 At $T=0$, the transition between R and M occurs at $a_{m} \simeq 0.114$, and the transition between M and SG occurs at $a_{c} \simeq 0.143$.
 Therefore, as temperature is lowered from a sufficiently high value, successive transitions occur following the steps P $\to$ SG $\to$ M $\to$ R for $a < a_{m}$.
 For $a_{m} < a < a_{c}$, successive transitions occur following the steps P $\to$ SG $\to$ M, and for $a > a_{c}$, a transition from P $\to$ SG occurs.